Ankit-Dhattarwal/fluom_store/README.md

 This project integrates Stripe for handling payments.
 Users can securely process payments within the app using Stripe's payment gateway.
 The implementation covers creating a payment intent, initializing the payment sheet, and presenting the payment sheet for the user to complete the transaction.

+## Handling Data Fetching in GetX 📡

+### Why Use GetX for Data Fetching?

+GetX simplifies the state management process by providing reactive programming capabilities.
+This allows the application to automatically update the UI when data changes, eliminating the need for manual setState calls.
+It also includes built-in support for dependency injection and route management, making it a comprehensive solution for state management in Flutter.

+### How to Handle Data Fetching in GetX

+To handle data fetching in GetX, you need to create a controller that will manage the state of your data.
+The controller will fetch data from your data source (e.g., a remote API or a local database) and store it in reactive variables.
+These variables will then be observed by the UI, which will update automatically when the data changes.

+### How GetX Helps in Data Fetching

+- **Reactive State Management:** GetX makes it easy to manage state reactively, ensuring that the UI updates automatically when the data changes.
+- **Simplicity:** With GetX, you can manage your state, dependencies, and routes with minimal boilerplate code.
+- **Performance:** GetX is known for its performance and efficiency, as it only updates parts of the UI that need to be updated.
+- **Dependency Injection:** GetX provides a simple and effective way to manage dependencies, making it easy to fetch and use data from various sources.

 ## Screenshots 📸